DanielDiazHernandezPP/ProntoPagaDocs/reference/PAYINS/yape-on-file/affiliation-cancel.md

 deprecated: false
 hidden: false
 metadata:
-  title: Cancel an affiliation via API
+  title: Cancelar una afiliación | ProntoPaga Docs
   description: >-
     This endpoint is used to cancel a Yape customer affiliation using the ProntoPaga API.
 This process disables automatic charges to the customer’s